dev-jwshin/nestjs-jsonapi/README.md

 - `@HasOne(options)` - Define a one-to-one relationship
 - `@BelongsTo(options)` - Define a belongs-to relationship
 - `@JSONAPIResponse(options)` - Apply automatic serialization to controllers/methods
+- `@AllowedFilters(filters)` - Define allowed filter fields for a controller or method
+- `@AllowedIncludes(includes)` - Define allowed include paths for a controller or method

 ### Services